 What are the responsibilities of the Information Regulator?

-The Information Regulator essentially has to protect data subject against harm and ensure that their personal information is protected by responsible parties.
+One of the functions of the Information Regulator is to protect data subjects from harm and ensure that their personal information is protected by responsible parties.
 Similar to the Public Protector, the Information Regulator can hold responsible parties accountable for not complying with POPI.

 What you must do with the Information Regulator